Overview#

 Development Flow#

-The goal of the offline stage is to generate the dataflow program (DFP), which will be used to configure the MXA.
+The goal of the compiletime stage is to generate the dataflow program (DFP), which will be used to configure the MXA.
 The first step is to compile the neural network model(s) to accelerate using the MemryX neural compiler to create a DFP.
 Next, program your chip using the generated DFP.
 Simulations of the DFP can also be used to give a quick and reliable estimate of the chip performance and latency without requiring the target hardware.

-Runtime#
+2. Runtime#

 MemryX runtime tools and drivers interface with the MXA.
 Drivers are available for multiple operating systems and provide C/C++ and Python bindings for ease of integration.
 The tools/drivers are designed to be easily integrated with off-the-shelf image pipelines like GStreamer and OpenCV as well as IP implementations.
 Since runtime scheduling is not required, runtime execution of MXA is simple, deterministic and causes no overhead on the host system.

-MemryX Solutions Require:#
+MemryX Solutions Requires:#